matt-t/matt-t/README.md

-### Weclome to my Github!
+### Welcome to my Github!
-I'm Matthew (he/him) a third year student studying computer science at the University of Waterloo and business at Wilfrid Laurier University.
+I'm Matthew (he/him) currently a third year studying computer science at the University of Waterloo and business at Wilfrid Laurier University.